jabbourb/omnicpp2/README.markdown

-This is a complete rewrite of the original OmniCpp plugin for Vim.
-It aims at providing Omni completion for C/C++ files as would any full-fledged IDE.
+This is a complete rewrite of the original OmniCpp plugin for Vim; it aims at providing Omni completion for C/C++ files as would any full-fledged IDE.